cceckman/startup-showdown/README.md

 }
 ```

-`runner/` contains the code for the test executor. `redo runner/all` to rebuild.

 `sut/` has the system-under-test code.
 Each subdirectory holds a distinct test
 case, with a `sut.txtpb` file describing it to the test executor.

 `tests/` is the output directory for the tests. `redo test/all` to run all
 tests.
-This automatically rebuilds the runner if needed.
+This automatically rebuilds the test inputs if needed.

 `analysis` has the code for analyzing the test outputs to extract meaningful
 numbers. `redo analysis/all` rebuilds these tools.